pytorch/tutorials/prototype_source/inductor_cpp_wrapper_tutorial.rst

             del arg0_1
             return (buf0, )

-With cpp wrapper turned on, the below equivalent cpp code will be generated:
+With the C++ wrapper turned on, the below equivalent C++ code will be generated:

 .. code:: python